Lewis 龍一 (Long-Yi) Zeller

 This is your Mother.
 Isn’t she beautiful?
 She is the most important person in your life, until you are an adult (at the very least).
 Listen to her, do what she asks, and show her respect and love.
 You will make mistakes and sometimes upset her.
 That is okay.
 (I do too, buddy).
 But if you deliberately try to make her upset, then you will encounter the fiercest lioness, the strongest storm, and the tallest ocean wave.
 But rest assured, that if anyone tries to hurt you, they will also be at the mercy of the same powerful force of nature.
 You are in good hands.
 I’ve witnessed already how much your Mother cares for you and it inspires me.
 Let’s continuously rediscover how extraordinary she is, every single day.

 We love you.
 Some parents try very hard for a long time to have a child.
 You arrived in our life as a surprise to us.
 This does not mean we love you any less.
 This also does not mean you were an “accident.”
 It would be arrogant and selfish for me to consider you as an “accident.”
 Your Daddy and Mommy did not plan to fall in love with each other.
 To call it an “accident” simply because we did not plan it ourselves would be foolish.
 Life doesn’t always follow your plan or my plan.
 Surprises are an essential part of life that prevents it from becoming boring, routine, and noneducational.
-The reason you are here, now, is the result of billions of successful and unsuccessful plans interacting together with choices made your parents, their parents, technology (your parents did meet through the internet) and humanity as a whole.
+The reason you are here, now, is the result of billions of successful and unsuccessful plans interacting together with the choices made by your parents, their parents, technology (your parents did meet through the internet) and humanity as a whole.
 You are part of one small family that is part of multiple bigger families!
 I thank God for the opportunity to meet my wife, my son, and experience the ups and downs of life by your side.
 I am excited to get to know you, watch your grow, and explore the future with you!

 PS: You don’t know about them yet, but there are these things called “Cinnamon rolls” and they are DELICIOUS and smell AMAZING.
 Daddy will happily accept one as a Christmas or birthday gift.
 I think you’ll like them too.